theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

-The repository automation runs the [signing automation](https://github.com/theupdateframework/tuf-on-ci-template/blob/main/.github/workflows/signing-event.yml) that creates issues with the current signing state and tags each signer on what's expected to do.
-This always provides a clear state of the situation.
+The repository automation runs the [signing automation](https://github.com/theupdateframework/tuf-on-ci-template/blob/main/.github/workflows/signing-event.yml) that creates PRs with comments documenting current signing event state and tags each signer.
+These comments (along with the PR commits) should provide signers with a clear view of what is happening in the signing event.

 To accept the invitation and become a signer, the invitee runs `tuf-on-ci-sign <event-name>` and provides information on what key to